Engineering generalized Gibbs ensembles with trapped ions: Microscopic derivation of two-body decay

-In the following, we verify that the mechanisms presented in Sec. \ref{sec:mechanism} lead to the desired dissipative couplings in Eq. \eqref{EqLindZ2}.
-To this end, we eliminate the excited degree of freedoms by means of the \textit{effective operator formalism} \cite{Reiter12}.
+In the following, we verify that the mechanisms presented in Sec. \ref{sec:mechanism} lead to the desired dissipative couplings in Eq.~\eqref{EqLindZ2}.
+To this end, we eliminate the excited degrees of freedom by means of the \textit{effective operator formalism} \cite{Reiter12}.
 This allows us to obtain the effective dynamics of the ground states.